LIT-Protocol/LitGrants/small-grants/README.md

 * Creativity - stickers and memes
 * Community meetups (online or in person)

+## 📋 How to apply

+To submit an Small Grant proposal, [create a new issue](https://github.com/LIT-Protocol/LitGrants/issues/new?assignees=&labels=&template=small-grants-application.md&title=Small+Grants%3A+%3CYour+Title+Here%3E) using the Small Grants Proposal template.

 ## Timeline
 Grants are reviewed on a rolling basis, you should hear back within 2 weeks.